tytydraco/yessleep/out/I_will_never_touch_any_books_again_ever.md

 "You ask too much.
 Let's just go."

-Without asking I went with her which turned out to be a *terrible* idea.
+Without asking I went with him which turned out to be a *terrible* idea.
 We stood there in the middle of nowhere.
 The only other room we saw had "Do not enter" written on it.

 "What do we do now?"
-I say tapping her shoulder.
-She didn't reply and went inside the room.
+I say tapping his shoulder.
+He didn't reply and went inside the room.

 "What are you even doi-?!"
-She covered my mouth.
+He covered my mouth.

 "Shh just follow my lead."
-She held my wrist and led me inside the room...which seemed more like a library.
+He held my wrist and led me inside the room...which seemed more like a library.
 Looking around I found a shelf which had only one book inside it.

-She got the book out of there and started to read it.
+He got the book out of there and started to read it.
 "What if we get in trouble?"
 I say, slightly peeking in the book, it was the picture of a hallway of a mansion.

 "Dreams bleeding to reality...?
 What is this corny shit?!"
-She says shutting the book.
+He says shutting the book.

 "Meh, this wasn't fun.
 Let's go."
-She held my wrist and started to lead the way back to class.
+He held my wrist and started to lead the way back to class.

-**Had I known the amount of trouble I would be in...I would've never got in there...**

-***BAM***
+"...I don't get it.
+Didn't you want to pee?"

+"Meh I don't feel like it anymore."

+-

+*We got back to the hotel safely after...but...why do I still feel so uneasy?*

+"Ayy fatso!
+You're next."
+He says, towel covering her head.

+"God damn it!
+Atleast flush the toilet asshole!"
+Aman shut the door.

+"Yeah yeah whatever."
+He chuckled and then glanced at me.

+"Oi I just noticed.
+You've been quiet the entire time during this trip."

+I raised my eyebrows, "...What?"

+"No, I mean-"

+"Shut up already!
+Some of us want to sleep!"

+"Okay okay...chill!"

+He says, lying his head down the pillow.
+I wanted to sleep too but the fear wasn't letting me sleep properly.
+Though...after some time my eyes got heavy and...**i drifted away...**

+I opened my eyes up and...what is this?
+The same place that I saw at the book.
+I got up and started walking, seems like I was dreaming.

+I kept walking and walking till my legs started to hurt, just when I thought of stopping, I heard a noise.
+I looked behind me, my eyes widened...it was a tall shadowy figure though its eyes were elsewhere.

+I stepped back and tripped down, alerting it.
+The moment it saw me it screamed and attacked me with what seemed like tentacles.
+I tried to get up but it covered my leg with its gooey and slimy tentacle, even a single touch of it burned.

+I wasn't able to walk because of my bruised leg and right when it aimed for my neck the alarm clock rang.
+I gasped realising it was just a dream.
+Only 3 of the 5 guys in this room were awake.

+"Nightmare hm?"
+Sameer said getting in the washroom.
+I nodded, though I was still having trouble comprehending this.
+I touched my ankle and what I saw made my heart drop.
+There was a burn mark right over the area in which *that* touched me.